Pwd9000-ML/blog-devto/posts/Azure-Upload-File-PoSH-Function-App/Azure-Upload-File-PoSH-Function-App.md

 }
 ```

-And finally in the last step if all went well we return a message to the user to say that the file has been uploaded successfully.
+Finally in the last step, we return a message to the user to say that the file has been uploaded successfully.

 ```powershell
 #// code/run.ps1#L50-L62